 Again, you can check the feed content by pasting the feed URL into an online feed reader …

-(Paste your URL of your comments feed into a feedreader to view the feed content.
-Image: Feedreader)
+(Paste the URL of your comments feed into a feed reader to view the content.
+Source: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: